New Documentary Offers Rare Glimpse of Benedict XVI’s Life in Vatican Gardens

 Benedict XVI appears mentally alert but noticeably frailer and almost unable to speak in a new German television documentary providing a rare glimpse into his daily life.

-In the half-hour film aired on Bayerischer Rundfunks (Bavarian state television) on Jan.
+In the half-hour film aired on Bayerischer Rundfunk (Bavarian state television) on Jan.
 3, the 92-year-old Pope Emeritus speaks only three times but in a barely audible voice.

 “I used to have a great voice, now it doesn’t work anymore,” Benedict says in the program, which was filmed at his Mater Ecclesiae monastery residence in the Vatican.